 12. Anonymous Employee Reporting

 Any kind of harassment or bullying in the workplace can ruin all your efforts and leave you clueless.
 In most cases of workplace harassment, the victim leaves the organization instead of reporting it.
 It’s really hard to expose such hidden issues and you might keep blaming yourself for something that’s not your fault.
 Employees suffering from harassment fear persecution for voicing their concerns.
 Encourage them to file a human resources complaint.
 Improve your hr investigation process.
-Implement Your Safe Hub in your organization, a special communication software that protects such employees with the power of anonymity.
+Implement Your Safe Hub in your organization, special communication software that protects such employees with the power of anonymity.

 13. Free Meals